spxp/spxp-specs/README.md

   This is a violation of the *individual sovereignty* we are interested in.
 * You don't have full control over your own timeline.
   Instance owners block content from other instances at their sole discretion.
 Accounts on blocked instances will not be able to interact with you and you won't even see their content.
-This content moderation has some positive impacts, e.g. for blocking spam and fighting herassment.
+This content moderation has some positive impacts, e.g. for blocking spam and fighting harassment.
   However, since you don't have control over this content moderation, it is a violation of the *individual sovereignty* we are interested in.
 * The authenticity of your data is not guaranteed
   Without real end-to-end digital signatures, it is possible to tamper with existing messages or completely forge them.